School of Nursing and Midwifery's Commitment to Action on Systemic Racism

 Dean, Faculty of Health, Community and Education

-I am the Espoom tah for the Faculty of Health, Community and Education.
-I would like to include my thoughts on Black Lives Matter through my Blackfoot worldview and lenses.
+I am the Espoom taah for the Faculty of Health, Community and Education.
+I would like to include my thoughts on anti-racism through my Blackfoot worldview and lenses.

-According to the Blackfoot creation story of Ani to pisi which is the “spider web”, vibrations within the web indicates that there is a problem and we must attend to the vibration as it is our duty to go and help.
-A major vibration has occurred and it has brought global attention to the vibration.
+According to the Blackfoot creation story of Ani to pisi, which is the spiderweb, vibrations within the web indicate a problem, and we must attend to the vibration as we must go and help.
+When a major vibration occurs, it brings global attention to the vibration.
 People have responded in droves.
 But after the dust settles, how do we sustain the momentum and harness the energy generated from all this response?
-How do we go from misunderstood to understood to understand and continue to push forward in addressing racism as well as colonialism.
+How do we go from misunderstood to understood to understand and continue to push forward in addressing racism as well as colonialism?
 One is embedded in the other.
-A major global challenge that should have been undertaken years and years ago.
+This is a major global challenge that should have been undertaken years ago.
 Never too late.
-If we look at each other as being one and leaving out the colour of our skins will certainly lead to the belief that we are all related even with the plants, animals, and our environment as a whole.
+If we look at each other as one and leave out the colour of our skin, it will certainly lead to the belief that we are all related, even to the plants, animals, and our environment.

 Leroy Little Bear’s words sums it up best: